evgenyneu/tarpan/README.md

 ### Numerical summaries for WAIC and PSIS

-The `save_compare` function will also create text and csv files containing the summaries shown in the above plots.
+The `save_compare` function will also create text and csv files which are text versions of the above plots.

 Summary columns are: